TaskWeb: Selecting Better Source Tasks for Multi-task NLP: : A Benchmark for Pairwise Task Transfer

-\paragraph{Metrics for Task Transferability.} We follow \citet{DBLP:conf/emnlp/VuWMSTMMI20} and use the average percentage change in the evaluation metric, labeled as PC, to measure task transfer.
-Also, we introduce a new metric which accounts for the proportion of models that result in positive transfer across all random seeds, labeled as PM.
-For a given source $s$ and target $t$, evaluation function $p$, model $m_{t}$ tuned on $t$ and a model $m_{s\rightarrow t}$ tuned from $s$ to $t$,
+\paragraph{Metrics for Task Transferability.} We follow \citet{DBLP:conf/emnlp/VuWMSTMMI20} and use the average percentage change to measure task transfer.
+Also, we measure the proportion of models with positive transfer across all random seeds.
+We combine both metrics to account for both the magnitude and consistency of transfers across all random seeds.
+The formal definition is provided in Section~\ref{sec:experiment_details} in the appendix.

-This is to ensure that the evaluation results accurately reflect the magnitude and consistency of transfers across all random seeds.
-We then perform linear interpolation to combine the two metrics and use the resulting score for all subsequent analyses.